 In that context, Paraguay has issued, on 25 September 2019, Law 6380/2019 on Fiscal Reform.
 It includes important changes, such as the Transfer Pricing Rules, the creation of a specific income tax for non-residents, the unification of the Agricultural Income Tax and the Commercial Income Tax, and the reduction of some fees and taxes for foreign investors, among others.

-The tax reform became effective as of 1 January 2020, with the exception of the transfer price that prevails as of 1 January 2021.
+The tax reform became effective as of 1 January 2020.